At a glance

 What more can you possibly ask for?
 Here is a choir of young singers, fresh of tone and fresh of mind.
 They blend perfectly, they shade sensitively, they appear to work with a like mind towards an agreed ideal of choral sound.Gramophone Magazine

 The Choir of Royal Holloway is considered to be one of the ﬁnest mixed-voice collegiate choirs in Britain.
-Their recordings on the Hyperion label have attracted top reviews from all major music publications.
+Their recordings on the Decca Classics and Hyperion labels have attracted top reviews from all major music publications.
 The choir gives around 50 concerts a year with a specialism in music from the late Renaissance and contemporary music, and especially from the Baltic states.

 The Choir of Royal Holloway is considered to be one of the finest mixed-voice collegiate choirs in Britain.
-Their recordings on the Hyperion label have attracted top reviews from all major music publications.
+Their recordings have attracted top reviews from all major music publications.
 Equally at home on the concert platform, the choir gives 50-plus concerts a year with a particular specialism in music from the late renaissance and contemporary music, especially from the Baltic states.
-The choir also benefits from a unique training programme in collaboration with The King’s Singers – Royal Holloway’s Ensemble in Residence.

 The choir has toured most European countries, appeared in Beijing and been broadcast on regional and national radio and television all over the world.
 In the UK BBC Radio 3 have produced live broadcasts of both services and concerts.
-During 2016 the choir toured the USA and Canada including performances in the cathedrals of Toronto and Chicago, Cornell University and Grace Church, New York City.
+During 2016 and again in 2018 the choir toured the USA and Canada including performances from Toronto, Edmonton and Vancouver to Houston, San Antonio, Chicago and New York City.
+They will return to North America in 2020.

 Many new works have been composed for the choir as it continues to enjoy close collaborations with living composers.
 Carson P. Cooman composed The Revelations of Divine Love, a large new oratorio, for the choir in 2009 and a live recording of the US première has now been released by Albany Records in the USA.
-Other works written for the choir include two major works for choir and jazz trio from Tim Garland and Gwilym Simcock, and pieces by René Clausen, James MacMillan, Gabriel Jackson, Richard Rodney Bennett, Antony Pitts and Paul Mealor.
+Other works written for the choir include two major works for choir and jazz trio from Tim Garland and Gwilym Simcock, and pieces by René Clausen, James MacMillan, Gabriel Jackson, Richard Rodney Bennett, Antony Pitts, David Bednall, Joanna Marsh and Paul Mealor.

-Recent festival engagements have included the Spitalfields Festival, the Three Choirs Festival, the Windsor and Swaledale festivals, the Cheltenham Festival (with Dame Felicity Lott and the City of London Sinfonia), and residencies at the Presteigne Festival in 2011 and 2015.
+Recent festival engagements have included the Spitalfields Festival, the Three Choirs Festival, the Holy Week Festival at St John’s Smith Square, the Windsor and Swaledale festivals, the Cheltenham Festival (with Dame Felicity Lott and the City of London Sinfonia), with the London Chamber Orchestra at Cadogan Hall, and residencies at the Presteigne Festival in 2015 and 2018.

 Rupert Gough has been director of Choral Music and College Organist at Royal Holloway, University of London since 2005.
 He is also Organist and Director of Music at London’s oldest surviving church, Great Saint Bartholomew, which maintains a professional choir.
 At Royal Holloway Rupert has developed the choral programme to include weekly choral recitals, choral conducting courses for undergraduates, new choral commissions and transformed the Chapel Choir into an elite group of 24 choral scholars.
 The Choir has particularly come to prominence in the last three years through their series of recordings for Hyperion Records.